ajakaja/ajakaja.github.io/_posts/2023-10-24-divergence.md

 ---------

-Anyway, that's all I've got.
-Thanks for reading.
+So there you go.

-These equations aren't surprising or anything: they're basically just the toy examples used for half the problems in that intro electromagnetism course.
+These equations aren't surprising or anything; they're basically the toy examples from an intro electromagnetism course, written in a different way.
 But it's satisfying to just see them written _explicitly_ as delta functions, instead of working backwards to that form afterwards.
 I think things would have been easier to learn, back then, if the delta-function forms of these objects were made explicit from the start.